FileMeta/filemeta.github.io/CodeBit.md

 In the following text, ALL CAPS key words should be interpreted per [RFC 2119](https://tools.ietf.org/html/rfc2119).

 CodeBits are source code files with a metadata block near the beginning of the file.
-The metadata is in [MetaTag](/MetaTage) format and uses metadata property definitions from the [SoftwareSourceCode type](http://schema.org/SoftwareSourceCode) of [Schema.org](http://schema.org).
+The metadata are in [MetaTag](/MetaTag) format and uses metadata property definitions from the [SoftwareSourceCode type](http://schema.org/SoftwareSourceCode) of [Schema.org](http://schema.org).
 At a minimum, the metadata block MUST include the `url`, `version`, and `keywords` properties and "CodeBit" MUST appear in the keywords.
 RECOMMENDED properties include `author`, `name`, `description`, and `license`.
 Other metadata properties are optional and should be selected from [Schema.org](https://schema.org).

 The `url` property SHOULD be the URL of the most recent release of the CodeBit.
 That is, if a CodeBit is updated, the new version is placed at same URL where the prior version was located.
 Older versions may exist at other URLs.
 See the [Versioning](#versioning) section for details.

 The `version` value SHOULD use [semantic versioning](http://semver.org).

-Typically the metadata block is enclosed by multiline comment delimiters appropriate to the programming language.
-Single-line comment delimiters may also be used.
+The metadata block SHOULD be enclosed by multiline comment delimiters appropriate to the programming language.
+Single-line comment delimiters MAY be used.

 ## <a name="sample"></a>Sample Metadata Block
 Here is a sample metadata block for a C# source code file.